espressif/esp-idf/docs/en/security/secure-boot-v1.rst

 2. Secure boot defaults to signing images and partition table data during the build process.
 The ``Secure boot private signing key`` config item is a file path to an ECDSA public/private key pair in a PEM format file.

-3. The software bootloader image is built by ESP-IDF with secure boot support enabled, and the public key for signature verification is integrated into the bootloader image.
-This software bootloader image is flashed at offset 0x1000.
+3. The second stage bootloader image is built by ESP-IDF with secure boot support enabled, and the public key for signature verification is integrated into the bootloader image.
+This second stage bootloader image is flashed at offset 0x1000.

-4. On the first boot, the software bootloader follows the following process to enable a secure boot:
+4. On the first boot, the second stage bootloader follows the following process to enable a secure boot:

    - Hardware secure boot support generates a device-secure bootloader key and a secure digest.
 The secure bootloader key is generated with the help of the hardware RNG, and then stored in eFuse with read and write protection enabled.
 The digest is derived from the key, an initialization vector (IV), and the bootloader image contents.
    - The secure digest is flashed at offset 0x0 in the flash.
    - Depending on Secure Boot Configuration, eFuses are burned to disable JTAG and the ROM BASIC interpreter.
 It is **strongly recommended** that these options are turned on.
    - Bootloader permanently enables secure boot by burning the ABS_DONE_0 eFuse.
-The software bootloader then becomes protected.
+The second stage bootloader then becomes protected.
 After this point, the chip will only boot a bootloader image if the digest matches.

-5. On subsequent boots, the ROM bootloader sees that the secure boot eFuse is burned, reads the saved digest at 0x0, and uses hardware secure boot support to compare it with a newly calculated digest.
+5. On subsequent boots, the first stage (ROM) bootloader sees that the secure boot eFuse is burned, reads the saved digest at 0x0, and uses hardware secure boot support to compare it with a newly calculated digest.
 If the digest does not match then booting will not continue.
 The digest and comparison are performed entirely by hardware, and the calculated digest is not readable by software.
 For technical details see :ref:`secure-boot-hardware-support`.

-6. When running in secure boot mode, the software bootloader uses the secure boot signing key, the public key of which is embedded in the bootloader itself and therefore validated as part of the bootloader, to verify the signature appended to all subsequent partition tables and app images before they are booted.
+6. When running in secure boot mode, the second stage bootloader uses the secure boot signing key, the public key of which is embedded in the bootloader itself and therefore validated as part of the bootloader, to verify the signature appended to all subsequent partition tables and app images before they are booted.

 Keys